 It feels good to prove the naysayers wrong.
 From the title down to the individual verses, I love everything about this song.
 Sometimes it’s necessary to let people know that they messed up by doubting you.
 Yasiin Bey (formerly known as Mos Def) gets the message across perfectly with his first verse.

 When I Need to Spark My Creativity

 ATLiens – OutKast

 OutKast is the first thing that comes to mind when I think about creativity.
-Andre 3000 and Big Boi complement each other perfectly.
+Andre 3000 and Big Boi complement each other perfectly on this track.
 They always come with a next-level rhyme scheme and deliver bars that crank up the creative sector of my brain.
 Big Boi’s word-play and flow combined with Andre’s lyrics put me right where I need to be when I hit that inevitable creative roadblock.

 What’s in A Song?

-What does your playlist profile say about you?
+What does your musical personality profile say about you?